asmajebari/github_repos/README.md

 ## Description

 The project is a GitHub profile page clone.
 It displays a user's list of repositories and allows to search for repositories by name.

+You can checkout the project here: https://radiant-cendol-9d9adb.netlify.app/

 ## How to run the project